-The analytical data collected pursuant to the site-wide groundwater monitoring program will be summarized and submitted in an annual report to the IDEM.
+Data collected pursuant to routine portions of the site-wide groundwater monitoring program described in Section 3.1 will be summarized and submitted in an annual report to the IDEM.
 Annual reports will be issued by January 31 of the succeeding year.
-The reports will be similar to those submitted pursuant to the interim program and will include:
+The reports will be similar to those submitted annually since 2007 and will include: